bevacqua/js/README.md

 trim_trailing_whitespace = false
 ```

 Settling for either tabs or spaces is up to the particularities of a project, but I recommend using 2 spaces for indentation.
-The `.editorconfig` file can take care of that for us and everyone would be able to create the correct tabs by pressing the tab key.
+The `.editorconfig` file can take care of that for us and everyone would be able to create the correct spacing by pressing the tab key.

 Spacing doesn't just entail tabbing, but also the spaces before, after, and in between arguments of a function declaration.
 This kind of spacing is **typically highly irrelevant to get right**, and it'll be hard for most teams to even arrive at a scheme that will satisfy everyone.